Retr0Kr0dy/malloc-bomb/README.md

 ulimit -u 10000 # Limit user created processes to 10,000
 ```

-Or,
+Or

 Removing read permission on `/dev/zero` (not advisable).
 But, if something other than root needs `\00` to be returned, it **WILL** cause issues.
 It should be funny to see.

 > [!WARNING]
-This is a really bad fix, do this only if your dumb.
+This is a really bad fix.
+Do this only if your dumb.

 # Usecases

 #### Whenever you have access to linux shell

-Just slap the command in the prompt, no permission needed, no weird bin needed, only linux shell syntax abuse.
+Just slap the command in the prompt no permission needed, no weird bin needed, only linux shell syntax abuse.

 #### Boot ?

-You could modify the init script of a system to execute this malloc bomb during the boot sequence, thus stalling the system without easy/verbose debug axis (beside viewing diff in init script...) and never breaking a the same moment.
+You could modify the init script of a system to execute this malloc bomb during the boot sequence, thus, stalling the system without easy/verbose debug axis (beside viewing diff in init script...) and never breaking a the same moment.

 ---
 *Discovered with fun by akpalanaza*